Japan's Skylark to offer up to $1.1 billion in shares in Tokyo IPO

 (This Aug.
 28 story was corrected to show that Skylark was bought, not taken private, by Bain Capital in the first paragraph.)

 TOKYO Japan's Skylark Co Ltd [SKYLR.UL] will list on the Tokyo Stock Exchange on Oct.
-9 in an initial public offering worth up to $1.1 billion (670.98 million British pounds), marking the restaurant operator's return to the market three years after it was bought by Bain Capital.
+9 in an initial public offering worth up to $1.1 billion, marking the restaurant operator's return to the market three years after it was bought by Bain Capital.

 Skylark will offer up to 77.68 million shares in the IPO, including an overallotment in the event of exceptional demand, the stock exchange said on Thursday.